gerryvel/Bootsdaten/README.md

 The ESP32 in this project is an Adafruit Huzzah!
 ESP32.
 This is a small module without USB connector.

-With the ESP32 and 2 Sensors for gyro (MMA8452) and distance (Sharp GP2Y0A21) it's possible monitoring the varaible Kiel and the Inclined position (Krängung, Roll).
+With the ESP32 and 2 Sensors for gyro (MMA8452) and distance (Sharp GP2Y0A21) it's possible monitoring the varaible Kiel and the IBoat position Yaw, Pitch, Roll (Krängung, Rollen, Gieren).
 All data is available in the web interface.
-The Roll-data are available as NMEA0183 UDP-Stream over Wlan and NMEA2000.
+The Roll-data are available as NMEA0183 UDP-Stream over Wlan and NMEA2000 with PGN 127257.

 The 12 Volt is reduced to 5 Volt with a DC Step-Down_Converter.
 12V DC comes from the N2k Bus Connector with the M12 Connector.